freedomofpress/dangerzone.rocks/src/news/2025-05-22-dataharvest.md

 ---
-title: Dangerzone team in Dataharvest '25
+title: Dangerzone team at Dataharvest '25
 date: 2025-05-22
 ---

-The Dangerzone team will be in [Dataharvest '25](https://dataharvest.eu), taking place on May 23-25, 2025 in Mechelen, Belgium.
+The Dangerzone team will be at [Dataharvest '25](https://dataharvest.eu), taking place on May 23-25, 2025 in Mechelen, Belgium.
 If you are coming to Dataharvest, feel free to reach out to us.
-We're more than happy to talk about Dangerzone, or related topics.
+We're more than happy to talk about Dangerzone and related topics.

 For more information on how to meet, you can send us a Signal message: